AIPI510/aipi510-fall24/README.md

 # Team Assignment #8
 ## Data Engineering

+## Author: Haochen Li

+## Instructions

+* Steps taken for Extract are documented
+* Steps taken for Transform are documented
+* Steps taken for Load are documented
+* The Step Functions state machine is documented

+# Following are the requirements by assignments

 ## Instructions
 Design and implement a serverless ETL data pipeline using AWS Lambda and Step Functions to process data from a source, transform it, and load it into a destination.
 ### Requirements: